emreyolcu/rewriting-collatz/README.md

 `relative/` contains the relative termination problems that several of the problems in the paper reduce to.
 These are used in producing the subparts of the termination proofs in the paper.

 The included rewriting systems are in a nonstandard format.
+In particular, they use only single-letter symbols and do not contain spaces between symbols.
+(The command-line argument `--spaced` enables prover support for multi-letter symbols with spaces between them.)
 You may use the script `tpdb-convert.py` to convert them into the [TPDB format](https://www.lri.fr/~marche/tpdb/format.html) accepted by most termination tools.
 Example usage:
 ```
 > cat rules/collatz-T.srs | ./tpdb-convert.py
 (RULES